Renters Insurance: What It Covers, Costs & Why You Need It

 Business property losses Standard policy doesn't cover business inventory

-Short-term rentals (Airbnb) Often excluded without a specific endorsement
+Short-term rentals (Airbnb) Excluded on most policies without a specific endorsement

 Sewer backup Requires a separate endorsement